-Anti-vascular endothelial growth factor (VEGF) injections performed by Dr. Parvus can also help treat BRVO.
-In more difficult cases, Dr. Parvus may prescribe laser therapy along with VEGF medication, which involves a grid of light laser pulses being applied to the macula.
+Anti-vascular endothelial growth factor (VEGF) injections performed by Dr. Brown can also help treat BRVO.
+In more difficult cases, Dr. Brown may prescribe laser therapy along with VEGF medication, which involves a grid of light laser pulses being applied to the macula.

 As previously stated, central retinal vein occlusion (CRVO) is a condition that affects the primary vein in your retina.
 When this vessel swells and closes off, nutrients and oxygen cannot travel to the retina, causing blurry vision and other symptoms in your eye.
 CRVO usually occurs only in one eye.